gsanchez1117/JavaGameEngine/README.md

 ### Documentation
 Documentation will be added to our [Wiki](https://github.com/gsanchez1117/JavaGameEngine/wiki) soon!<br>
-In the meantime, you may run the demo applicaiton included in the repo to get an idea of how things work.<br>
+In the meantime, you may run the demo tetris applicaiton included in the repo to get an idea of how things work.<br>
-To run the demo application simply download/clone the repo and then open the project using Eclipse.
-From there you can open the Demo.java file and run as normal.
+To run the demo tetris application simply download/clone the repo and then open the project using Eclipse.
+From there you can open the RunFromHere.java file located within the Tetris package and run the project.